MartinMuzatko/flexproperties/README.md

  * [ ] No configurable orders (-20 to 20 is the current default)
  * [ ] No build setup

 I'll fix these issues.
-For now, you can grab the flex-grid.sass file.
+For now, you can grab the cleaned up [flex-grid.sass file here](https://github.com/MartinMuzatko/flexproperties/blob/master/src/flex-grid.sass).

+## Disclaimer

+The original Source Code belongs to [Angular](https://github.com/angular) licensed as [MIT](https://github.com/angular/bower-material/blob/master/LICENSE)